Union wins right to challenge Deliveroo workers' rights case

 Are Deliveroo riders employed by Deliveroo, or are they self-employed?
-It's the question that plagues gig all economy companies, and the latest legal attempt to resolve the issue has swung slightly in the direction of workers.
+It's a question that plagues all gig economy companies, and the latest legal attempt to resolve the issue has swung slightly in the direction of workers.

 The UK's High Court has ruled the Independent Workers Union of Great Britain (IWGB) can challenge a previous ruling that riders delivering food to Deliveroo customers are self-employed.
 That paves the way for a full judicial review before a High Court Judge at a later date which may see gig economy workers handed improved employment rights.